Greg Matthews: Australia vs England 1986–87

 Matthews returned to Australia as with improved all-rounder credentials and the Test team's first choice spinner.
 Despite high hopes of regaining The Ashes against an England team that "can't bat, can't bowl and can't field" Australia found itself in trouble again.
 Allan Border won the toss at the Gabba put England in to bat and watched them make 456.
 Greg Matthews was the most senior of bowlers, and had played as many Tests (17) as the others combined; Bruce Reid (8), Steve Waugh (8), Merv Hughes (1) and Chris Matthews (0).
 Still, he made a gritty 56 not out in the first innings, but Australia could not avoid the follow-on and lost by 7 wickets.

 In the Second Test at the WACA England made 592/7 declared and Matthews batted for 190 minutes for his 45 and 14 not out to see out the draw.
 There was some talk Matthews would become 12th man for the third test but he kept his place.

 The Third Test at Adelaide finally saw Australia on top, but Border declared their innings on 514/5 with Matthews on 73 not out and Waugh on 79 not out after complaining about their slow scoring rate.
 In any case England had no trouble drawing the match on a slow, flat wicket, though Matthews did bowl the England captain Mike Gatting for a first ball duck.

 The Fourth Test at Melbourne was a debacle as the Australian batsmen threw their wickets away to Ian Botham (5/41) and Gladstone Small (5/48) and losing inside three days; Matthews made 14 and 0.
 Although he had made 217 runs (53.75) Matthews had taken only two wickets (147.50) and could hardly justify his place in the bowling line up.
-Neil Harvey wrote in a column:

-If they [the selectors] ever pick Greg Matthews again the game is not fair.
+Neil Harvey wrote in a column that "If [the selectors] ever pick Greg Matthews again the game is not fair.
 Matthews shouldn't have been in the side in Adelaide or Melbourne and that was proved when his captain didn't ask him to bowl a single over last Friday and Saturday.
 His appointment in the fourth Test ahead of Greg Ritchie was a disgraceful selection.
-He's got to be dropped from the Sydney Test.
+He's got to be dropped from the Sydney Test".